Best Honey for BBQ and Grilling

 Is honey better than brown sugar for BBQ?

-Honey offers several advantages: it creates a more even, glossier glaze; it contributes moisture that keeps meat from drying out; it adds flavor complexity beyond simple sweetness; and it caramelizes more evenly than granulated sugar.
+Honey offers several advantages over brown sugar for BBQ: it creates a more even, glossier glaze; it contributes moisture that keeps meat from drying out; it adds flavor complexity beyond simple sweetness; and it caramelizes more evenly than granulated sugar.
+Honey is also 20–25% sweeter than sucrose by weight, so you need less.
 Many championship BBQ teams use honey as their primary sweetener.
 Brown sugar is better for dry rubs where you need a granular texture to form a bark.

 What is the best honey BBQ sauce recipe?

-A classic honey BBQ base: 1 cup ketchup, 1/2 cup honey (clover or wildflower), 1/4 cup apple cider vinegar, 2 tablespoons Worcestershire sauce, 1 tablespoon smoked paprika, 1 teaspoon each garlic powder and onion powder, and salt/pepper to taste.
-Simmer for 20 minutes until thickened.
+A classic honey BBQ base: 1 cup ketchup, 1/2 cup honey (clover at $8–15 or wildflower at $10–18), 1/4 cup apple cider vinegar, 2 tablespoons Worcestershire sauce, 1 tablespoon smoked paprika, 1 teaspoon each garlic powder and onion powder, and salt/pepper to taste.
+Simmer 20 minutes until thickened.
+For bold ribs, swap in buckwheat honey ($15–25) for malty depth.
 Customize with hot sauce for heat, liquid smoke for depth, or mustard for tang.
-Makes about 2 cups.
+Makes about 2 cups — enough for 2 racks of ribs.

 What is the best honey for a honey mustard glaze?

-Clover honey is the standard for honey mustard glaze — its neutral sweetness balances Dijon mustard's sharpness.
-A classic ratio: 3 tablespoons Dijon mustard, 3 tablespoons honey (clover or wildflower), 1 tablespoon apple cider vinegar, and 1 teaspoon garlic powder.
+Clover honey ($8–15) is the standard for honey mustard glaze — its neutral sweetness balances Dijon mustard's sharpness.
+A classic ratio: 3 tablespoons Dijon mustard, 3 tablespoons honey, 1 tablespoon apple cider vinegar, and 1 teaspoon garlic powder.
 Apply in the last 10–15 minutes of grilling.
 For a bolder glaze, swap in 50% buckwheat honey.
+Wildflower honey ($10–18) adds multi-floral complexity.
 Honey mustard glaze caramelizes beautifully on chicken thighs, pork chops, and salmon.

 Can I use honey in a dry rub?